xt0fer/YouAreEllMVC/README.md

 in the shell
 * `messages` should return the last 20 messages, nicely formatted.
 * `messages your_github_id` should return the last 20 messages sent to you.
-* `send your_github_id 'Hello World' ` should post a new message in the timeline
+* `send 'Hello World' ` should post a new message in the timeline
-* `send your_github_id 'my string message' to some_friend_githubid` should post a message to your friend from you on the timeline.
+* `sendto some_friend_githubid 'my string message'` should post a message to your friend from you on the timeline.

 the Messages API is: